Hi there Profiteers! One of the number one tips I have for anyone looking to start any kind of business is to have your own business website.

 The most reputable and recognized top level domain is .com.
 If you can get the exact name of your business (or your own name) as a .com, that is the best option for you.
 If you can't, you'll have to get a little more creative. .net, .co are the best backup options for a business, and I like .me for personal sites and businesses built around you if you can't get your name .com.

 Some hosting companies include your domain registration in your hosting purchase.
 Others require it to be purchased separately.
 If you want a domain but you're not ready for hosting yet, expect to pay about $7-$12 per year for a domain name.
-I use GoDaddy, NameCheap, and Google Domains for my domain registration needs.
+I registered my first domain with GoDaddy in 2006 and still have an account with them today.

 Step Two: Choose Your Hosting